Last updated on October 27, 2023

 Restoration Angel | Illustration by Johannes Voss[

 Whether you call it blinking or flickering, it’s a deep mechanic with a lot of support in Magic.
 Sets like Modern Horizons 2 and Battle for Baldur’s Gate even make blink decks a central theme of their Draft environments.
-You can expect this strategy to get more love as new Magic sets are developed and released.
+This kind of mechanic is practically evergreen.
+It's always around and, most of the time, it's Azorius‘ mechanic in Limited.
 I personally hope they’ll expand blink options in other colors besides white and blue.

 Did I get your favorite blink effect in Magic?
 Have you played any flicker-based decks?
 Let me know in the comments!
 As always, make sure to follow Draftsim on Discord and Twitter.
 Come let us know what cards you like to flicker.